Seanyap90/bearingmonitoring/README.md

 <p> Each raw accelerometer data/signal from the FEMTO dataset are processed in both frequency and time domains.

 For frequency domain, the signals are downsampled by half from 25600Hz to 12800Hz to reduce data dimensionality.
 After conversion, frequencies up to 6,400 Hz are obtained, where bearing degradation signs are expected.
-The downsampled signal in the frequency domain has 641 features.
-Both vertical and horizontal vibration signals were transformed to the frequency domain.
-Both vertical and horizontal vibration signals were transformed to the frequency domain.
+The downsampled signal in the frequency domain has 641 features being created from each of both vertical and horizontal vibration signals.
 For the time domain, both horizontal and vertical signals are split into the following features: mean, absolute median, standard deviation, skewness, kurtosis, crest factor, energy, rms, number of peaks, number of zero crossings, Shapiro test and KL divergence.

 </p>